 My fellow passengers and I were heading to the Long Island’s regional Republic Airport in East Farmingdale, whereupon we piled out of the bus and gazed upon a sleek 30-seater twin-propeller charter plane.
 Destination: The Falls.

 Looking for things to do this week in New York?
-We’ve got you covered with parades, parties, festivals and more.
-To help make your stay in the Big Apple more exciting, here are some not-to-miss events in New York from December 9 to 22, 2013.
+We’ve got you covered with concerts, art exhibitions, food events, and more.
+To help make your stay in the Big Apple more exciting, her are some not-to-miss events in New York from July 21-August 3, 2014.

 HURRY!
-Book by November 12th, 2013 to save 40% on select dinner cruises in New York City.
-This exclusive offer applies to select departure times and dates from November 9th, 2013 through April 30th, 2014.
+Book by July 25, 2014 to save 40 percent on a New York Dinner and Nightlife Cruise.
+This exclusive offer applies to select departure times and dates from July 19, 2014 through December 30, 2014.

 No trip to New York City would be complete without visiting the East Village, one of the Big Apple’s more laid-back and eclectic neighborhoods.
 Full of mom and pop eateries, nightlife, boutiques, art galleries and attractions, you’ll easily be able to fill a day or longer exploring.
 To help you plan your itinerary, here are some of the top things to do in the East Village.

 Despite being a native New Yorker there is a lot I haven’t seen.
 I knew almost nothing about the Financial District, had never visited Ellis Island — the very place my Italian grandparents had come through to start a life in America — and had never actually visited the Statue of Liberty.
 Today, that would change.
 On a Viator Exclusive: Statue of Liberty Monument Access and 9/11 Memorial Tour, I would be exploring all of this and more, learning in depth about each site, my knowledgeable and bubbly guide Kate taking the lead.